biomedical_data_generator.features.correlated

 - Returns:

-x_clusters: Array of shape (n_samples, n_corr_features) with correlated clusters including anchor effects where configured.
+x_clusters: Array of shape (n_samples, n_corr_features) with the assembled correlated blocks including channel effects.

 ”label”: cluster_id -> human-readable label